ikalachy/telegram-gifts-cursor/README.md

 - Daily box has a 24-hour cooldown per user
 - Fusion consumes the original gifts
-- Animations are stored in Vercel Blob
+- Generated images are stored in Vercel Blob
 - All API routes require valid Telegram initData
 - The bot requires a valid BOT_TOKEN from @BotFather